-Heidelberg University does not and will not tolerate harassment of our employees, applicants for employment or our students on the basis of race, color, sex, religion, national origin, age, or disability.
+Heidelberg University does not and will not tolerate harassment of our employees, applicants for employment or our students on the basis of race, color, sex, gender, gender identity, sexual orientation, religion, national origin, age, or disability.
 The University recognizes the adverse impact of harassment on absenteeism, productivity, and turnover and recognizes that those who may be harassed may personally suffer adverse effects.
 All employees, applicants for employment and students are entitled to an environment free from all forms of unlawful discrimination and harassment.
 This policy demonstrates the University's commitment to addressing these concerns.